marissafujimoto/catmap/examples/users/use_cases/visualizing_and_interpreting_cancer_datasets.md

 ![image](screenshots/new_filter_selection.png)

-There is also an info button on the far right that provides more information about how to iteract with the visualization:
+There is also an info button on the far right that provides more information about how to interact with the visualization:

 ![image](screenshots/info_button.png)